 We next asked whether the allosteric effect of the mutations on the balance of the GTPase cycle, rather than the interface in which a mutation is made, could better explain the functional effects observed in the cellular GI profiles.
 We clustered the GI profiles of the Gsp1 mutants based on correlation with the GI profiles of 3358 S. cerevisiae genes{Costanzo, 2016 #163}.
-We then compared clustering of these GI profile correlations (using the 278 genes with significant correlations to Gsp1 mutants, Fig. 4, Extended Data Fig. a) with the biophysical effects of the mutations on the efficiencies of GAP-catalyzed GTP hydrolysis and GEF-catalyzed nucleotide exchange.
-Remarkably, the Gsp1 mutant GI profile clustering mirrored an approximate ordering by the in vitro mutant effects on the GTPase cycle: relative GEF efficiency systematically decreased with increasing row number and relative GAP efficiency systematically increased (Fig. 4b).
+We then compared clustering of these GI profile correlations (using the 278 genes with significant correlations to Gsp1 mutants, Fig. 4a, Extended Data Fig. 9a) with the biophysical effects of the mutations on the efficiencies of GAP-catalyzed GTP hydrolysis and GEF-catalyzed nucleotide exchange.
+Remarkably, the Gsp1 mutant GI profile clustering mirrored an approximate ordering by the in vitro mutant effects on the GTPase cycle: relative GAP efficiency systematically increased with increasing column number and relative GEF efficiency systematically decreased (Fig. 4a).
 A clear outlier of this ordering is the K101R mutant, which primarily affects GEF-mediated nucleotide exchange in vitro but, by GI profiles, groups with mutations affecting the efficiency of GTP hydrolysis.
 The lysine at this position was found to be acetylated in both S. cerevisiae{Henriksen, 2012, r05820} and human cells{Choudhary, 2009, r01470}.
 The acetylation at this position in human RAN was shown to reduce the efficiency of nucleotide release from the RAN:GDP:GEF complex{de Boor, 2015, r05464}.
 We hypothesize that while our K101R mutation affected the interaction with the GEF, it also likely broke a critical mechanism by which the cell reduces GEF activity, phenocopying the mutants with reduced GTP hydrolysis activity.
 This observation suggests the possibility that the allosteric sites discovered here might be used to control cellular functions via posttranslational modifications.

 Finally, we asked whether our biophysical measurements of how the different Gsp1 mutants perturb the GTPase cycle regulation could provide insight into Gsp1’s functional multi-specificity, i.e. its ability to distinctly regulate multiple biological processes.
-Clustering the S. cerevisiae genes and Gsp1 mutants based on correlations of their respective GI profiles revealed that genes fall into one of three categories (Fig. 4b, Extended Data Fig. a): (i) genes that correlate strongly with all or most of the Gsp1 point mutants (most strikingly genes in cluster 5, but also clusters 3, 4, and 6), irrespective of the direction of GTPase cycle perturbation; (ii) genes in cluster 1, but also cluster 2, that correlate primarily with mutants more perturbed in the GTP hydrolysis side of the cycle (orange bars) and (iii) genes in cluster 7 that correlate primarily with mutants more perturbed in the nucleotide exchange side of the cycle (teal bars).
-Most importantly, this clustering distinguishes between biological processes, since genes with shared biological function (Supplementary File 5) all predominantly fall into one of the three categories defined above (Fig. 4.
-Overall, our analysis suggests that distinct processes regulated by Gsp1, such as nuclear transport, spindle assembly, and tRNA modification (Fig. 4c) as well as 5′ mRNA capping, transcription regulation, and cell polarity (Extended Data Fig. 9b-d) are differentially sensitive to perturbations of each side of the cycle.
+Clustering the S. cerevisiae genes and Gsp1 mutants based on correlations of their respective GI profiles revealed that genes fall into one of three categories (Fig. 4a, Extended Data Fig. 9a): (i) genes that correlate strongly with all or most of the Gsp1 point mutants (most strikingly genes in cluster 5, but also clusters 3, 4, and 6), irrespective of the direction of GTPase cycle perturbation; (ii) genes in cluster 1, but also cluster 2, that correlate primarily with mutants more perturbed in the GTP hydrolysis side of the cycle (orange bars in the barplot showing the ratio of relative GAP and GEF efficiency) and (iii) genes in cluster 7 that correlate primarily with mutants more perturbed in the nucleotide exchange side of the cycle (teal bars).
+Most importantly, this clustering distinguishes between biological processes, since we could identify genes with shared biological functions (gene sets, Supplementary File 5) which all predominantly fall into one of the three categories defined above, examples of which are shown in Fig. 4b,c.
+Overall, our analysis suggests that distinct processes regulated by Gsp1, such as nuclear transport, spindle assembly, and tRNA modification (Fig. 4c) as well as 5′ mRNA capping, transcription regulation, and cell polarity (Extended Data Fig. 10a-c) are differentially sensitive to perturbations of each side of the cycle.

 Discussion.